 Official Degree Certificate (for all international applicants) - Any foreign transcript (or mark sheet) that does not list on it the graduation information, including the actual degree earned, must be supported by an official degree certificate or school-verified copy of the degree certificate mailed directly from the issuing institution to Admissions Processing, Loma Linda University.

 National Board Dental Examination (NBDE) - Successful completion of the National Board Dental Examination Part I and Part II (if available) is required for all U.S.-trained applicants.
 Please allow plenty of time for NBDE score report requests to be processed by the ADA.
-Have NBDE scores sent email@example.com.
+Have NBDE scores sent to email@example.com.
 We cannot accept NBDE scores reported in a Dean's letter as an official report of test results.
 Request NBDE scores